robocorp/robotframework-lsp/robocorp-code/README.md

 -   **Create, run and debug projects** - Do these with ease while developing Tasks to automate applications

--   **Deploy projects to Robocorp Cloud** - Run unattended automation in a safe, reliable and easy to use Cloud Platform.
+-   **Deploy projects to Robocorp Control Room** - Run unattended automation in a safe, reliable and easy to use Cloud Platform.

 > Note: the use of cloud-based orchestration in [Robocorp Control Room](https://cloud.robocorp.com/) requires a free account.